 Interior Lights

 For all interior lights, these tools are incredibly handy.
-Like I mentioned above, I broke the vanity light cover tabs off and now I need a new one.
+Like I mentioned above, I broke the vanity light cover tabs off, and now I need a new one.
 With these tools, you will have a perfectly fitting end that is a bit more forgiving when you go to pry things apart.
 With the other end of the tools, you can pop the interior light bulb covers back into place much easier than with a flathead screwdriver or any other tool.

 Exterior Lights

 For exterior lights as well, these tools come in handy.
 Instead of using a metal flathead screwdriver, these tools are much more forgiving on your exterior lights.
 If you want to take care of your 4Runner and not break anything, these tools will help.
 With some of the exterior lights, you have a thin layer of housing that sucks down to another portion of the housing.
-With these tools, you can gently slide one end in, while prying the other end up with your hand.
+With these tools, you can gently slide one end in while prying the other end up with your hand.
 All of this allows you the ability to not scratch your 4Runner.

 Release Automotive Tabs

 In the automotive world, it seems like everything is held together by a tab.
 The go-to option here is again a flathead screwdriver.
 I can’t explain how many tabs I have broken on our 4Runner with a flathead.
-It might be a lack of patience as I am in always in a hurry to do everything.
+It might be a lack of patience as I am always in a hurry to do everything.
 But, after getting these tools, I have not broken a single tab.
 I am honestly pretty proud of that.

 Delicate in Tight Spots